bedis/haproxy_lua_library/README.md

 # haproxy_lua_library

-A module to access HAProxy runtime API (stats socket) from Lua to execute commands which have no bindings in Lua yet This module is intended to be called from a Lua script running **inside** haproxy.
+A module to access HAProxy runtime API (stats socket) from Lua to execute commands which have no bindings in Lua yet.
+This module is intended to be called from a Lua script running **inside** haproxy.

 ## Quick start